 - Children are required to be in safety seats or booster seats.
 Babies in baby seats are not allowed to be put in the front seat facing forward because of risks from airbags.

 - Some interstates or freeways have high-occupancy-lanes (HOV) marked by signs and a white diamond shape on the road.
 You are allowed to drive in these between certain hours only if you have 2 or more people in your vehicle.

 - In many states, it is required by law to move over if a vehicle is stopped on the right-hand shoulder with hazard lights flashing.
 This also pertains to service vehicles like tow trucks or police and emergency vehicles.

 - If you are stopped by the police, pull over safely to the side of the road, turn the car off, roll down your window and do not exit the vehicle.
-Also be sure to have your driver’s license and car insurance on hand to show.
+Also, be sure to have your driver’s license and car insurance or protection plan on hand to show.

 There are no countrywide speed limits in the US, making it tricky for drivers planning to travel to more than one state.
 The best advice is to look out for signs and pay attention to how fast others are driving.
 Just be aware that many areas are monitored by radar (often posted with signs) and if you drive too fast you might be surprised with a speeding ticket in the mail.

 - Within cities, speed limits are generally 25-30 mph unless otherwise noted.

 - The maximum speed limits for interstates and freeways range from 65-80 mph.